yxie/notes/php/php-tutorial-basic.md

    * The `method = "POST"` is used to post user data to the server script.
 There are two methods of posting data to the server script which are discussed in [PHP GET & POST](https://www.tutorialspoint.com/php/php_get_post.htm) chapter.
    * After calling this function the `exit()` function can be used to halt parsing of  rest of the code.

-4. Browser redirection: The PHP **header()** function supplies raw HTTP headers to the browser and can be used to redirect it to another location.
+4. **Browser redirection**: The PHP `header()` function supplies raw HTTP headers to the browser and can be used to redirect it to another location.

    ```php
    <?php